alexeilebedev/openacr/README.md

 Bitsets can be created on top of any integer field (e.g. u8 to u128) or array field (Inlary, Tary).
 Amc generates functions to provide indexed access to bits of the underlying field.

-### Blkpool: Mostly fifo memory allocator

-*UNDER CONSTRUCTION*.

-The block pool is a free-list of large-ish blocks.
-Memory is allocated from the current block, with others serving as reserve.
-Allocated elements contain a back-pointer to the beginning of the block, and increment a refcount on the block.
-Elements are allocated back-to-back starting at the beginning of the block until the block is exhausted.
-When freeing memory, the refcount is decremented but memory cannot be reused (yet).
-When the block's refcount goes to zero, the entire block goes back to the free list.
-This allocator is suitable for messages that are being processed using a fifo strategy.
-It is not good for random access patterns because one unfreed message can hold an entire block in memory, eventually exhausting memory.

 ### Count: Count elements

 *UNDER CONSTRUCTION*.